Paradiplomacy: History of paradiplomacy

-The dynamic of subnational governments’ global involvement has been gradually acknowledged by international institutions.
+The dynamic of subnational governments' global involvement has been gradually acknowledged by international institutions.

-At continental scale, this led for example to the creation of the European Conference of Local Authorities in 1957, allowing for territorial authorities to complement (or counterweight) the so far nation-led Council of Europe.
+At continental scale, this led, for example, to the creation of the European Conference of Local Authorities in 1957, allowing for territorial authorities to complement (or counterweight) the so-far nation-led Council of Europe.

-At the global scale, progressive recognition of the subnational level by the United Nations led in 1996 to the organization of WACLA – the first World Assembly of Cities and Local Authorities, gathering more than 500 Mayors from around the world along the Habitat II conference in Istanbul.
-The assembly then laid ground to the creation of two major organizations.
-First, the United Nations Advisory Committee of Local Authorities (UNACLA) got created in 1999 by the Commission on Human Settlements, aiming to facilitate the dialogue of subnational governments with the UN System.
-This Committee claims today to represent on the global stage around 323.000 institutions of all scales through its member organizations.
-Second, the global network named United Cities and Local Governments (UCLG) emerged in 2004, with the mission to “promote and represent local governments on the world stage”.
-UCLG has since worked both as a network counting more than 240.000 members worldwide, and as an advocacy platform, initiating the creation of the complementary coordination mechanism Global Taskforce of Local and Regional Governments in 2013.
+At the global scale, progressive recognition of the subnational level by the United Nations led in 1996 to the organization of WACLA, the first World Assembly of Cities and Local Authorities, gathering more than 500 mayors from around the world along the Habitat II conference in Istanbul.
+The assembly laid the groundwork for the creation of two major organizations.
+First, the United Nations Advisory Committee of Local Authorities (UNACLA) was created in 1999 by the Commission on Human Settlements, aiming to facilitate the dialogue of subnational governments with the UN System.
+This Committee claims today to represent on the global stage around 323,000 institutions of all scales through its member organizations.
+Second, the global network named United Cities and Local Governments (UCLG) emerged in 2004, with the mission to "promote and represent local governments on the world stage".
+UCLG has since worked both as a network counting more than 240,000 members worldwide, and as an advocacy platform, initiating the creation of the complementary coordination mechanism Global Taskforce of Local and Regional Governments in 2013.